Truth1984/thread_pool/README.md

 - some libraries are unable to support `worker_threads`, like `bcrypt`

 - process.env is thread unsafe, use with caution.

-- cancelling every thread after the execution of `threadPoolStoppable` is no different from `threadSingle`, and maybe slower

 - thread-safe storage is very expensive